orbitalquark/textadept/doc/14_Appendix.md

 ### Textadept 6 to 7

-Textadept 7 introduces API changes, a change in module mentality, and a completely new theme implementation.
+Textadept 7 introduces API changes, a change in module mentality and filename encodings, and a completely new theme implementation.

 #### API Changes